 | Transferable (Anonymous) | 1,000 CZK | Convenience / Sharing | No registration needed |

-How to get the 550 CZK price:
+How to get the discounted 550 CZK monthly price

 - Download the PID Lítačka app.